daterre/Cradle/README.md

 ####Hooks
-UnityTwine includes a powerful hook system that allows scripts to easily run on conjuction with the current passage.
+UnityTwine includes a powerful hook system that allows scripts to easily run in conjuction with the current passage.

 #####Simple example